tytydraco/yessleep/out/The_Journals_of_John_B_Wallace.md

 As I gathered the materials for the ritual, I faced numerous challenges and setbacks.
 My own children had me diagnosed with schizophrenia in the 90s, and I became a pariah among my colleagues.
 I spent years trying to recreate the machinery from scratch, only to fail time and time again.
 Eventually, I realized that attempting to fully understand the mechanisms behind this was an insurmountable task for a single person.

-It was a humungous research mult-decade project which would require immense government funding and possibly hundreds of scientists, engineers and investors.
-Not to mention the humiliation I had faced from the scientific community either...
+It was a humungous mult-decade research project which would require immense government funding and possibly hundreds of scientists, engineers and investors.
+Not to mention the humiliation I had previously faced from the scientific community either...

 Frustrated and impatient, I decided to focus on my initial goal: using this ancient technology to perform supernatural feats.
 I planned to revive the dead.
-The ancients considered it taboo to do so...however, I was sure that it had been attempted several times before.
+The ancients considered it taboo to do so...however, I was sure that it had been attempted several times in the past.

 I started my experiments in the 90s, successfully resurrecting dead bacteria and later, larger animals.
 Just a few days ago, I managed to revive a dead deer that I had hunted for sport.